This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Why not subscribe so you never run out and also pay a little less?

-The only poo bag that actively stops ocean-bound plastic with every use.
+The only poo bag that empowers you to actively stop ocean-bound plastic with every use.

 • Award winning eco-friendly poo bags designed for general waste and dog poo bins.
 Bags are 24cm tall (excluding handles) by 22cm wide when opened.